frederic-perez/AmE-dictionary/dictionary.md

 __better known as__ _Miyazaki, better known as Aska._
 __bettors__
 __bevel__
-__bevy__ :nine: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada _A bevy of admirers._ _A bevy of autos will be on display._
+__bevy__ _n_ :nine: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _A bevy of admirers._ _A bevy of autos will be on display._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada
 __bewhiskered__
 __bewitch__ _v_ :es: maravillar?
 __bib__ _n_ :three::hammer: _Midcalf silk dresses came with ruffled bibs and hems._